fawnium/autolang/README.md

 - **official repository** : https://github.com/fawnium/autolang
 - **enquiries** : oisinlyons1@gmail.com

-v0.1.0 is the initial release, which includes creating and simulating various automaton models, printing transition tables, and constructing automata from regular expressions via canonical methods.
+The current release is v0.1.1, which includes creating and simulating various automaton models, printing transition tables, and constructing automata from regular expressions via canonical methods.
 See [Features](#features) for more details.

 Many more features are planned, as outlined in the [Roadmap](#roadmap).